 2005, PhD in International Politics, The University of Manchester

-2001, MA(Econ) with distinction in International Political Economy, The University of Manchester
+2001, MA (with distinction) International Political Economy, The University of Manchester